Healthiest Dairy-Free Quinoa Mac n Cheese

-- Himalayan sea salt
+- Celtic sea salt

-- Rub your diced acorn squash, onion, and garlic with enough coconut oil to coat, and a good pinch of salt.
-For one large skillet of mac n cheese I used about ½ acorn squash.
+Rub your diced acorn squash, onion, and garlic with enough coconut oil to coat, and a good pinch of salt.
+For one large skillet of mac n cheese I used about 1/2 acorn squash.
 Use as much of the onion and garlic as desired, knowing that more will provide more of those flavors.

-- Roast on about 400ºF until golden brown.
+Roast on about 400ºF until golden brown.
 Alternatively, you can steam your squash and season with onion and garlic powder if roasting is not an option.

-- Add your squash, onion, and garlic to a blender (or use an immersion blender).
-Add your nutritional yeast, beginning with about ¼ the amount of squash that you're using, and a few sprinkle of cumin if using.
+Add your squash, onion, and garlic to a blender (or use an immersion blender).
+Add your nutritional yeast, beginning with about 1/4 the amount of squash that you're using, and a few sprinkle of cumin if using.
 How much you use will depending on your taste and what you like, and it's very easy to add more after blending and tasting, especially the nutritional yeast.

-- Begin blending while streaming in water until it reaches a super creamy and pourable consistency.
+Begin blending while streaming in water until it reaches a super creamy and pourable consistency.

 Taste.
 Now is your time to add more nutritional yeast, cumin, and salt if needed.
 The more nutritional yeast, the more of that "cheesy" flavor and the more cumin will give that smokiness.
 Salt, obviously to enhance all the flavors.
 Blend again.

-- Pour over your cooked quinoa and mix well.
+Pour over your cooked quinoa and mix well.
 You can eat as is or broil for a few minutes to get nice and golden brown on top!